-The Plan Administrator Committee is appointed by the Vice President of Human Resources of the Company and is responsible for the general administration of the Plan and for carrying out the Plan provisions.
+The Joint Administrative Board (the "JAB") is the plan administrator and is responsible for the general administration of the Plan and for carrying out the Plan provisions.
 The trustee of the Plan is State Street Bank and Trust Company (the "Trustee").
 Conduent Human Resource Services (formerly operating as Xerox Business Services, LLC) is the record keeper of the Plan.